germanortola/lab-flask-III/README.md

 You now have an API that runs queries based on parameters.
 Now, we will seed a database.
 We do this through POST methods.

 Post methods can only be done through python.
+Open a jupyter notebook and have two cells: one for importing requests and another one to do the requests.post:

 ```python
 requests.post("http://127.0.0.1:9000/insert-into-employees", params = params)